KTStephano/peaches-bot.docs/docs.markdown

 .Thread | The thread that was started from this message, includes thread member object .StickerItems | An array of Sticker objects, if any were sent

+### context.MessagesDeleted

+This is an array of message IDs that were recently deleted.
+This is only valid for the Messages Deleted trigger which requires premium guild status.

 ### context.Inputs

 An array of inputs to a Slash Command.
 Type is [*SlashCommandInputData](/docs#type-slashcommandinputdata).